The Bad Luck Lighthouse is an exciting locked room mystery with a magical twist!

 A subplot about Seth’s background and abilities runs throughout the series.
 Having discovered that he might possess magic of his own, Seth does not find his first steps in spell casting easy.
 His talking cat is less than helpful, and his copy of The Beginner’s Guide to Really Easy-Peasy Magic turns out to be more challenging than he hoped.
 Perhaps it is not quite the right book for him?
 In a spellbinding scene in the magical library, the importance of placing the right book in the right hands is emphasised.

 So, into which hands should you place this book?
-An ideal independent read or class novel for upper juniors, the strong characters, gripping mystery, magical detail and satisfying denouement will make it a hit with fans of Robin Stevens, as well as anyone who enjoys mystery and magic novels.
+The Bad Luck Lighthouse is an ideal independent read or class novel for upper juniors, the strong characters, gripping mystery, magical detail and satisfying denouement will make it a hit with fans of Robin Stevens, as well as anyone who enjoys mystery and magic novels.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.